Anthrocon/www/content/Venue/hotel/index.md

 ## Booking Process

 {{< columns >}}
-Email notifications and links for the Anthrocon hotel reservation block will be sent to pre-registered members through both the Registration portal and direct email as follows (all opening times will be approximately 12 PM Eastern Time):
+Hotel booking links for the Anthrocon reservation block will be available to pre-registered members through the Registration portal on the following days, based on membership type (all opening times will be approximately 12 PM Eastern Time):

-- Ultrasponsors: February 4, 2025
+- Ultrasponsors: February 3, 2026
-- Dealers: February 11, 2025
+- Dealers: February 10, 2026
-- Supersponsors: February 18, 2025
+- Supersponsors: February 17, 2026
-- General (Attending/Sponsor): February 25, 2025
+- General (Attending/Sponsor): February 24, 2026

 <--->

 {{< img src="2024 Kaze-6533.jpg" hint="picture" attr="Kaze" attrlink="https://www.furtrack.com/index/photographer:kaze_shiba" >}}
 {{< /columns >}}

-**A limited number of rooms will be set aside for people who are eligible for advance hotel booking (such as Ultrasponsors/Supersponsors)**.
+**A limited number of rooms will be set aside for people who are eligible for advance hotel booking (such as Supersponsors)**.
 This is to allow attendees a chance to reserve a room at each hotel without having a hotel fill up before general opening.
-We will send the general hotel reservation link to all registered attendees on February 25, so you will have a second chance if you do not get the hotel room of your choice during advance booking.
+The general booking link will be available to all registered attendees, regardless of membership level, during the General opening listed above so you will have a second chance if you do not get the hotel room of your choice during advance booking.

 **Do NOT book through a hotel’s website if you want to get Anthrocon’s rates (subject to availability)**.
 Reservations must be made through our booking link in order to get the convention rate — if you make a reservation outside of Anthrocon's hotel block, it cannot be transferred into Anthrocon’s block.

-- An email will be sent out to your registered email at the date/time listed above.
-If you register after the General booking date, the link needed to reserve a hotel room will be included in the confirmation email from your registration. ***Anthrocon is not responsible for lost or undeliverable emails***.
-Check your spam and promotional folders if you do not receive the email at the listed time.
+- If you register after the General booking date, the link needed to reserve a hotel room will be included in the confirmation email from your registration.
+If you don't see the hotel booking link in your confirmation email, [contact our team for support](/contact).
 - **If you do not know** your roommates' names or email addresses, you may put “pending” as a placeholder and then contact Orchid Events to update their information once known.
 - **Only one room may be booked per registered attendee**, as it is linked to the registration.
 - A one-night deposit will NOT be required.
 However, a valid credit card must be linked to the room reservation at the time of booking.
-Cancellations or changes can be made without penalty until May 16, 2025 — after that date, cancellations will be charged a one-night penalty (room and tax) at the hotel’s rate.
+Cancellations or changes can be made without penalty until May 14, 2026 at 11:59 PM Eastern Time — after that date, cancellations will be charged a one-night penalty (room and tax) at the hotel’s rate.

 ***